CeciliaOli171/AngiogenesisModel/README.md

 ### Cell Types

-We distinguish three types of cell which have different mechanical and division prop- erties: Tip Cells (TCs), Stalk Cells (SCs), branching cells.
+We distinguish three types of cell which have different mechanical and division properties: Tip Cells (TCs), Stalk Cells (SCs), branching cells.

 TCs are a section of vasculature.
 They are composed of several type of cells and are located at the end of blood vessel branches.
 Activated by VEGF released by the lesion, they lead the movement of the vessel toward it.